Exams with Gradescope

 - If the exam takes place online or students have to download the exam sheet from Gradescope, they enter via the TC Exam, agree to the privacy policy there and click on the link that redirects them to the exam on Gradescope.
 Students should then be automatically registered on Gradescope (credentials = TUGRAZonline credentials).

 - If the exam takes place in person in the lecture hall, the students receive the exam sheet as a printout and write the exam on paper as usual.
-However, you must then also present the data protection declaration to the students for signature.

-- If you have selected that students have to scan the answers themselves, students also access Gradescope via the TeachCenter Exam and follow the link to the Gradescope exam, where they will then find the upload option.
+Please include the privacy policy for your students as a printout in this case.
+To receive a printable version of the privacy policy, contact the TeachCenter support. - If you have selected that students have to scan the answers themselves, students also access Gradescope via the TeachCenter Exam and follow the link to the Gradescope exam, where they will then find the upload option.

 - To start grading, go to the Grading tab and click on the question you want to grade.